To stay in the loop about topics like Thanksgiving 2021 and more, subscribe to our Newsletter

 Even though I am a proud registered Democrat, I am blessed to have friends and clients who are both Democrats and Republicans and whom I genuinely love, trust, and respect.
 I never wanted to “convert” them, but chose to see their humanity, characters, values, and how they live their lives.
 Over the years I have learned that a blanketing generalization such as “all Christians are good people”, or “all those who voted for Trump are evil” are both untrue and dangerous.

-For four years I have shared my strong opinions about the character traits of the 45th, and I would do this NO MATTER WHICH PARTY TRUMP CLAIMS TO BELONG TO – Democrat, Independent, Green, Republican, or otherwise.
+For five years I have shared my strong opinions about the character traits of the 45th, and I would do this NO MATTER WHICH PARTY TRUMP CLAIMS TO BELONG TO – Democrat, Independent, Green, Republican, or otherwise.

 Among those whom I admire, some are Republican leaders such as Abraham Lincoln, John McCain, Mitt Romney, and many others.
 They all share these traits: character, integrity, vision, intellect.
 Time and time again, they put our country first instead of their own personal agenda, such as winning an election at the sacrifice of their own better angels.
 They proved these two words: trust and competence.
 Character matters.
 When a person without a moral compass leads a country, that country is in danger of moral collapse.
 I will never think twice about standing up to any abuse of power, where the above “let me first understand you” empathetic approach does not apply.